 Things you should know

-It’s been a while since I picked up a camera with intention.
+It’s been a while since I started using a camera with intention.
 It has been my meditation ever since.

 If you are looking for someone to tell you what you should do during your wedding day, I don’t think I will be a good fit for you.

 But, if you are in search of the truthful and honest photography.
-If you are ready to be vulnerable.
 If you think weddings are about fun and doing things your way.
-If you are ready to be open and joyful, I think that we can do great things together.
+If you are ready to be open and joyful and vulnerable, I think that we can do great things together.

 Have a look.
 If you like what you see, send an email, give me a call, a buzz, a ring and we’ll go on a journey.